Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Endless Memory Tasks Inspired by ``I Packed My Bag''

-MP can be simplified into a grid variant called MPGrid, which features a single discrete action space of four actions.
-In this variant, the agent's time limit is reduced to 128 steps.
-Furthermore, MP can be made easier by including the path's goal and origin in the agent's observation.
-On the other hand, increasing the difficulty can be achieved by reducing the agent's scale, decreasing its speed, or enlarging the path.
-In contrast to MM, episodes in MPGrid terminate earlier as the agent improves.

-\subsection{Endless Mystery Path}
+\subsubsection{Endless Mystery Path}

-Endless Mystery Path~(EMP; Figure \ref{fig:emp}) introduces a never-ending path for the agent to traverse.
-Based on the original MP environment, we make several modifications to the path generation, the agent's observation, and the terminal conditions.

-The path generation in EMP (Figure \ref{fig:emp_b}) involves concatenating path segments.
-Each segment is generated similar to MP, with the only difference being that the origin of a segment is based on the final tile of the previous segment.
-To ensure that path tiles do not have multiple neighbors, an additional tile is added between segments.
-The path is always generated from left to right.
+The core concept of the original Mystery Path environment requires the agent to navigate an invisible path until reaching its end.
+If the agent strays off the path, it is relocated to the path's origin.
+To succeed, the agent must consistently memorize and recall its steps along the path, as well as the locations where it fell off.

+Endless Mystery Path (Figure \ref{fig:emp}) introduces a never-ending path, which is always generated from left to right.
 Consequently, we eliminate the agent's ability to move left.
 As the endless path cannot be fully captured in an $84 \times 84$ RGB pixel observation, we visually fix the agent's horizontal position.
 If nothing but the agent is shown in the observation, the agent lacks information about its horizontal motion.
-To address this, we render the path tiles behind the agent (Figure \ref{fig:emp_b}), providing visual cues of the local horizontal position.
-For added difficulty, the visual horizontal position can be shifted further to the left, obscuring more information about the actual path.
+To address this, we render the path tiles behind the agent, providing visual cues of the local horizontal position.

 Regarding terminal conditions, we aim to shorten episodes if the agent performs poorly.
-To achieve this, we implement three terminal conditions.
-Firstly, the agent is given a time budget of 20 steps to reach the next tile.
-Moving in the wrong direction or taking too long to progress within the budget leads to episode termination.
-The time budget is reset when the agent moves to the next tile or falls off and is relocated to the path's origin.
-The second condition terminates the episode if the agent falls off before reaching its best progress.
+Firstly, the agent is given a time budget of $20$ steps to reach the next tile.
+This budget is reset when the agent moves to the next tile or falls off.
+Another condition terminates the episode if the agent falls off before reaching its best progress.
 Lastly, the episode is terminated if the agent falls off at the same location for a second time.
 With these conditions in place, an episode can potentially last indefinitely if the agent consistently succeeds.